FixedEffects/FixedEffectModels.jl/README.md

   - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = lsmr` (with a diagonal preconditioner).
   - sparse factorization with `method = cholesky` or `method = qr` (using the SuiteSparse library)

-  The default method`:lsmr`, should be the fastest in most cases.
+  The default method`lsmr`, should be the fastest in most cases.
 If the method does not converge, frist please get in touch, I'd be interested to hear about your problem.
 Second use the `method = cholesky`, which should do the trick.

 2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)